aazhbd/ArtWebCms/README.md

 Since ArtWebCMS is based on [ArtWeb](http://articulatelogic.com/a/artweb/), the same [steps](http://articulatelogic.com/a/artweb/) can be followed to deploy it.

-After the code is deployed, it is necessary to import the included artcmsdb.sql file to MySql.
+After the code is deployed, it is necessary to import the included artcmsdb.sql file to MySQL.
+This creates an initial user for admin and some dummy pages.

+The interface can be accessed by opening, <http://localhost:8080/ArtWebCms/webroot/> the webserver URL and folder address can be different based on deployment.

-After deploying the copy with webserver, you can access the admin interface with username: `admin` and password: `admin`
+After deploying the copy with database and webserver, you can access the admin interface with username: `admin` and password: `admin`

 ### License
 -----------